glozow/bitcoin-notes/transaction-lifecycle.md

     ["funded"](https://github.com/bitcoin/bitcoin/blob/1a369f006fd0bec373b95001ed84b480e852f191/src/wallet/spend.cpp#L373)
 by selecting inputs from the set of [UTXOs](https://github.com/bitcoin/bitcoin/blob/1a369f006fd0bec373b95001ed84b480e852f191/src/wallet/spend.cpp#L67) available in the wallet; these comprise the inputs.
-A change output [may or may not be added](https://github.com/bitcoin/bitcoin/blob/1a369f006fd0bec373b95001ed84b480e852f191/src/wallet/spend.cpp#L767-L778) to the transaction.
+Change [may or may not be added](https://github.com/bitcoin/bitcoin/blob/1a369f006fd0bec373b95001ed84b480e852f191/src/wallet/spend.cpp#L767-L778) to the transaction.